 HOW TO APPLY:

 - Download application materials from Hiatt’s online recruiting system - B.hired.
-Students must be be #EmployerReady in order to apply for this scholarship which includes receiving resume approval.
 Note: Eligible students must be a current sophomore, junior or senior.
 Applying seniors must be graduating in spring 2015.
 Seniors graduating fall 2014 are NOT ELIGIBLE.

 - The application deadline is Monday, Oct.
 27 at 11:59 p.m.
 By this date students will need to have submitted their online applications, resume, & the first draft of the case study.

 - Students will be notified of advancement to the next round of the selection process within a couple of days of the Oct.
 27 deadline.
 Those advancing to the next round will be given specific feedback and suggestions on their case studies/resumes and be required to make edits accordingly.
+If selected, students must be be #EmployerReady prior to the final deadline.
 The final deadline is Thursday, November 13.